 The Annapurna region is home to numerous animal species, and September presents an excellent opportunity to witness some of them.
 Below are a few examples of species you might encounter during your hike.

-One of the iconic animals which reside in ABC is The Himalayan Tahr, characterized by its thick and shaggy hair that helps it stay warm in high altitudes and can often be seen grazing on the flora that grows on the steep slopes of the Annapurna region.
+The Himalayan Tahr, one of the iconic animals that reside in ABC, has thick and shaggy hair that helps it stay warm in high altitudes and often grazes on the flora that grows on the steep slopes of the Annapurna region.

-The Himalayan Musk Deer is another remarkable species that can be observed in the Annapurna area.
-These small and shy creatures are renowned for their musky scent which is utilized in perfumes and traditional medicine.
-They can often be seen foraging for food in the wooded areas of the region.
+The Himalayan Musk Deer is another remarkable species that people can observe in the Annapurna area.
+People often observe these small and shy creatures, known for their musky scent used in perfumes and traditional medicine, as they forage for food in the wooded areas of the region.

 Pheasant Species

-The Himalayan Black Bear is another animal that can be spotted in the Annapurna region.
-These bears are known for their black fur and distinctive white chest patches.
-They are usually found in the higher altitudes of the region and can be seen foraging for food in forested areas.
+The Himalayan Black Bear is another animal that people can spot in the Annapurna region.
+These bears have black fur and distinctive white chest patches.
+People usually find them in the higher altitudes of the region, where they can see them foraging for food in forested areas.

-One of the most adorable animals that can be spotted in the Annapurna region is the Red Panda.
-These cute and furry creatures are a rare sight but the Annapurna region is known to have a small population of them.
-They are usually found in the forested areas of the region and can be seen climbing trees and foraging for food.
+One of the most adorable animals people can spot in the Annapurna region is the Red Panda.
+These cute and furry creatures, which have a small population in the Annapurna region, are a rare sight.
+People usually spot them in the forested areas of the region, where they climb trees and forage for food.

 The Annapurna region is also home to several pheasant species including the Himalayan Monal, Koklass, and Kalij.
-These vibrantly colored birds can be seen flying through the air or perching on trees in the region’s wooded areas.
+You can see these vibrantly colored birds flying through the air or perching on trees in the region’s wooded areas.

 Side Treks